-A Portuguese signature dessert dish transformed into a breakfast pastry.
-The pastry is light yet crisp without flaking all over my only non-walking outfit.
-Underneath the slivers of apple which have a slight citrus tang to them, the creamy texture of the custard is rich without being cloying, very smooth and oh so moreish.
+Fabrica had taken this popular Portuguese dessert and turned it into a breakfast pastry.
+The pastry was light yet crisp without flaking all over my clothes.
+Underneath the slivers of apple, which had a slight citrus tang to them, the creamy texture of the custard was rich without being cloying, very smooth and oh so moreish.

-Perfectly formed, skin cooked to the point where the brown has a caramel tinge, light to touch and then the tell-all bite.
-That initial crunch as you break through the crust is quickly followed by the soft perfectly cooked dough.
-Accompanied by the perfect espresso I find myself once more making comparisons between Lisboa and Paris.
+Perfectly formed, skin cooked to the point where the brown had a caramel tinge, light to touch and then the tell-all bite.
+As I bit through the crust, the initial crunch gave way to the texture of a soft, perfectly cooked dough.
+Accompanied by the perfect espresso, I found myself once more comparing Lisboa to Paris.

-If you are a foodie who enjoys vintage collections of cooking paraphernalia such as scales, bread boxes and tins you will be in your element here.
-With a coffee machine that dates back to the 1950s, Fábrico Lisboa entertains as well as feeds.
+If you are a foodie who enjoys vintage collections of cooking paraphernalia such as scales, bread boxes and tins, you will be in your element here.
+With a coffee machine that dates back to the 1950s, Fábrica Lisboa entertains as well as feeds.

 Saturday morning market…